Jmateusribeiro/API-And-Web-Testing-Python/README.md

 All tests of this project can be runned by executing the bat file 'run_tests.bat' Each execution generates a html report inside 'reports' folder.
+Inside the batch file, one can define the browser where web tests will run setting the variable 'browser'

 Note: Don't forget to run the bat file inside an environment with all requirements (requirements.txt) installed